yash30201/Notable_node/README.md

 ## Node.Js notes
 ---
-To use, first install [notable](https://notable.app/), and change working directory in notable to this.
+To read, first install [notable](https://notable.app/), and change working directory in notable to this.